vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

 ```
 `findCharWithFinder` returns true if char exists in a string, and false if it does not.
 For char comparison it uses function `f` passed as a parameter.

 You can tell that those functions are mutually recursive.
 Furthermore, they are actually tail-recursive in relation to each other!
 In every one of those function call is the last thing this function does.
-So, they should be optimised by compiler and be stack-safe?
+So, they should be optimised by compiler and be stack-safe, right?
 Wrong.
 ```scala
 findCharWithFinder(
   fFinder,